madhuribasava/DataScienceProjects/Project10_AirlineFatalitiesProject/README.md

 14) AirLineSafetyBlogSummary_MadhuriBasava.doc is the summary of the Apirline Saftety Blog.
 15) AirlineSafetyInfographic.pdf is the infographic on Airline Safety for external audience.
 16) AirLineSafetyBlogSummary.doc is the summary of infographic.
+17) Summary_AirLineSafety_FinalPresentation.pdf is the Final Presentation Summary.
+18) FinalPresentation_airline.ppt is the Final Powerpoint presentation.

 ## Run